EasyPost/easy-ui/documentation/decisions/008_support_theming.md

 });
 ```

-The names of the variables are the same as in the theme configuration—only in CSS syntax.
+The names of the CSS variables are the same as in the theme configuration.
 Each variable holds the backing primitive of the most immediate theme and color scheme context.

-Note the `--ezui-t` prefix to denote that it's theme-aware CSS variables instead of our lower level CSS vars.
+Note the `--ezui-t` prefix to differentiate theme-aware CSS variables from static design tokens.

 ```css
 .Button {